techequitytraining/gcp-project-blueprints/archive/rad_documentation.md

 ## 1. Introduction and Getting Started

-Welcome to the application!
-This document will guide you through the features and functionalities available.
+Welcome to the Rapid Application Deployment documentation.
+This document will guide you through key features and functionalities of the platform.

 ### 1.1.
 Logging In

 Access to the application is handled through a secure sign-on system.
-Upon your first visit, you will be prompted to log in with your credentials.
+Upon your first visit, you will be prompted to log in with your Google credentials.

 ### 1.2.
 The Main Dashboard (Deployments Page)